kawre/leetcode.nvim/README.md

 - `last_submit` retrieve last submitted code for the current question

 - `restore` try to restore default question layout

+- `session`

+  - `create` create a new session
+  - `change` change the current session

+  - `update` update the current session in case it went out of sync

 - `desc` toggle question description